beyescay/memento/README.md

   <img src="images/desc4.png" width="400" height="600"/>
 </p>

 My notifications will always be in black color to help you differentiate between my chat response and notifications.
+Also, in these snapshots the days are simulated as seconds.
+That's why you see notifications that are within seconds.
+In reality, this would actually be in days.

 And then you can repeat the same steps for other new information that you learn.
 Happy Learning!